 A systematic approach to curriculum development (careful research, design, and articulation of the curriculum) serves several purposes:

-The superintendent [or designee] is responsible for curriculum development and for determining the most effective method of conducting research and design activities.
+The superintendent [or designee] is responsible for the curriculum development process and for determining the most effective method of conducting research and design activities.
 A curriculum framework will describe the processes and procedures that will be followed in researching, designing, and articulating each curriculum area.
 This framework will, at a minimum, describe the processes and procedures for the following curriculum development activities to:

 The superintendent [or designee] will establish a curriculum material review and evaluation process for each area of the curriculum which will serve as the procedure for district-wide curriculum development.
 The school board recognizes that effective curriculum development requires the planned allocation of resources, staff time, and staff development.

-It is the responsibility of the superintendent [or designee] to keep the board apprised of necessary curriculum revisions, progress, or each content area related to curriculum development activities and to develop administrative regulations for curriculum development including recommendations to the board.
+It is the responsibility of the superintendent [or designee] to keep the school board apprised of necessary curriculum revisions, progress, or each content area related to curriculum development activities and to develop administrative regulations for curriculum development including recommendations to the board.

 Adopted: 6/70